 The Elton Prize is awarded by the British Ecological Society each year for the best paper in the Journal of Animal Ecology written by an early career author at the start of their research career.
+Early career is defined as less than 5 years post- Ph.D. or -D.Phil. experience according to the date of your graduation certificate, reasonable exceptions will be considered (e.g. for parental leave or a substantial shift in research area).
 The winner of the Elton Prize will receive £250, membership of the BES, a year’s subscription to the Journal of Animal Ecology, and a contribution to the costs incurred in attending the BES Annual Meeting in the UK if they wish to give a presentation on their work.
-The winner is selected by the Executive Editors of the Journal of Animal Ecology at the end of each year and an announcement is made early in the New Year following.
+The winner is selected by the Senior Editors of the Journal at the end of each year and an announcement is made the following year.

 Winner of the Elton Prize 2015

 Animal personality in a foundation species drives community divergence and collapse in the wild